rmsrosa/UnitfulAssets.jl/README.md

  2591.68 BRL  2891.26 BRL  4018.0 BRL  4743.38 BRL  …  4140.27 BRL  3912.06 BRL  4430.86 BRL  5323.68 BRL
 ```

 Notice the optional argument `mode=-1`, so it uses the inverse rate for the conversion.
-This is different than using the rate for the pair `("GBP", "BRL")` since we don't want to buy `GBP` with `BRL`, and neither do we want the direct rate for `("BRL", "GBP")` since we don't want to buy a specific amount of `BRL` with `GBP`.
+As explained above, this is different than using the rate for the pair `("GBP", "BRL")` since we don't want to buy `GBP` with `BRL`, and neither do we want the direct rate for `("BRL", "GBP")` since we don't want to buy a specific amount of `BRL` with `GBP`.
 Instead, we want to find out how much `BRL` we can buy with a given amount of `GBP`, so we use the inverse of the rate `("BRL", "GBP")`.

 **Exercise:** In the ***Production Cost*** problem, suppose the raw materials come from a foreign country (or countries) and add an exchange market for properly taking into account the dependency of the production cost, the profit, and the break even point on the foreing currencies.